June 2021 – August 2021

 Bethany Lutheran College

-Summer camp offerings include athletic and academic camps with daytime and overnight options.
+Summer camp offerings include athletic and academic options.

 The College of St. Scholastica